 Customer Complaints About Aspire Student Loans

 But is this true?
-Is it possible that a once renowned company has gotten to the point where they make their customers feel scammed?
+Is it possible that a once renowned has gotten to the point where they make their customers feel scammed?

-It is a bit exaggerated to tag a company this way just because it’s controversial.
+It is a bit exaggerated to tag a this way just because it’s controversial.
 However, we have made some research and Aspire Resources is not famous for being free from customers’ complaints.

 Now, every single lender out there has hundreds of customer complaints.
 But, what is it with Aspire complaints that make some of its customers lose sleep?